jatinnama7/WeatherApp/README.md

 # WeatherApp
-Open the whole "Weather app" folder in your compiler for conivinience!
+Open the whole "Weather app" folder in your compiler for conevinience!